-- Promoting the College's niche position in terms of size, reputation and curriculum offer as a specialist designated institution. - · Innovation and development within the College's core curriculum to tap new markets.
+- Promoting the College's niche position in terms of size, reputation and curriculum offer as an Institute of Adult Learning; - Innovation and development within the College's core curriculum to tap new markets;

 4. Adverse impact on financial viability from disproportionately large ESOL provision.